examples/loginThe login.example microservice demonstrates the use of authentication and authorization in Microbus.

 }),

 The Login endpoint renders a simple HTML login form.
-Upon a successful login, it calls the token issuer core microservice to generate a JWT with the appropriate claims, places it in a Set-Cookie header, and redirects the user to the welcome page.
+Upon a successful login, it calls the bearer token core microservice to generate a long-lived JWT with the appropriate claims, places it in a Set-Cookie header, and redirects the user to the welcome page.

-The authorization middleware of the HTTP ingress proxy detects the token in the Cookie header and, after validating it with the token issuer core microservice, sets its claims as the actor of the request.
+The authorization middleware of the HTTP ingress proxy detects the bearer token in the Cookie header, verifies its signature, and exchanges it for a short-lived access token.
+The access token’s claims are then set as the actor of the request.

 The Welcome endpoint is able to parse the actor of the request into an Actor object knowing that it’s been validated on ingress.
 The welcome.html template adjusts the content of the welcome page in accordance with the role of the actor.